-This quick and easy recipe is a Spanish take on the traditional Italian pasta with pulses
+This quick and easy recipe is a Spanish take on the traditional Italian pasta with pulses and chorizo

 - 1 butternut squash, peeled and chopped into chunks

 - 2tbsp olive oil